 What do you do to keep yourself motivated and interested in your work?

-I am one of those people that works best with deadlines and so sometimes it takes I put things off to the very last minute and am pleasantly surprised.
+I am one of those people that works best with deadlines and so sometimes I put things off to the very last minute and am pleasantly surprised.

 Where do you get your inspiration from as an artist?

 Pop culture, music, the street, street kids and nature.